 - Carleton Alumni Directory: There are alums all over the world, and it is certainly worth reaching out to them!

 - Couchsurfing: While you will have to do some digging, reaching out to people in your area is never a bad idea.
 Plus you will be able to ask them questions about an area you will likely want to know more about.
 Be aware of gender (particularly if you are a solo female traveler) and make sure to read the person’s recommendations and endorsements from other travelers.

 - Airbnb: A similar set up to Couchsurfing, the main difference is that Airbnb isn’t free.
 Again, a good way to begin networking with people

 2) Apply for Career Center funding!
-Go to the Tunnel, fill out the application form, and upload your supporting materials (including your resume.)
+Go to the application form, and upload your supporting materials (including your resume.)
 Your application will make you eligible for funding from a number of international funding sources including:

 - Will Fund for Social Entrepreneurship Internships